PokeAPI/pokeapi/README.md

 Visit [localhost:80/api/v2/](localhost:80/api/v2/) to see the running API!

-Each time the build script is run, it will iterate over each table in the database, wipe it, and rewrite each row using the data found in data/v2/csv.
+Each time the `build-db` script is run, it will iterate over each table in the database, wipe it, and rewrite each row using the data found in data/v2/csv.

-The option to build individual portions of the database was removed in order to increase performance of the build script.

 If you ever need to wipe the database use this command: